How WEIRD is Usable Privacy and Security Research? (Extended Version): Discussion

 Recruiting experts through crowdsourcing is generally more difficult than recruiting non-experts (end users).
-This is because most workers registered for crowdsourcing are non-experts who do not build and run systems.
-Even in this situation, software developers are often recruited online, e.g., Freelancer.com, and contact lists on source code repositories (GitHub and Google's Play Store) as mentioned in Section~\ref{section:Differences by Research Topics}.
+This is because most workers registered for crowdsourcing are non-experts.
+Even in this situation, software developers are often recruited online, e.g., Freelancer.com (a crowdsourcing platform for freelance developers), contact lists on source code repositories (e.g., GitHub), and app stores (e.g., Google's Play Store) as mentioned in Section~\ref{section:Differences by Research Topics}.
 Unfortunately, however, the current methods of recruiting software developers have been reported to have several contractual and methodological issues.
-Danilova et al., whose study was published in 2021, admitted that Freelancer.com, which is a crowdsourcing service for freelance developers, rejected their academic tasks of a user study for software developers~\cite{274453}.
-This means a mismatch between researchers' ``academic'' objective and the service's ``business'' objective.
-Furthermore, while some researchers started recruiting software developers by harvesting developers' emails from services or corresponding websites, Tahaei et al. pointed out that there is no support for doing large-scale recruitment by harvesting developers' emails from source code repositories such as GitHub and Google's Play Store, and social networks (at least on GitHub, this harvesting is against the terms of service and privacy policy)~\cite{10.1145/3491102.3501957}.
-In addition, Danilova et al. and Tahaei et al. pointed out the problem that online recruitment often includes software developers who do not have sufficient development skills to participate in the user study, and they studied screening methods to verify whether participants have sufficient skills~\cite{10.1109/ICSE43902.2021.00057,10.1145/3510003.3510223,10.1145/3491102.3501957}.
+Danilova et al., whose study was published in 2021, admitted that Freelancer.com rejected their academic tasks of a user study for software developers~\cite{274453}.
+This means a mismatch between researchers' ``academic'' objective and the platform's ``business'' objective.
+Furthermore, while some researchers started recruiting software developers by harvesting developers' emails from source code repositories, app stores, and social media, Tahaei et al. pointed out that there is no support for doing large-scale recruitment by harvesting those platforms (at least on GitHub, this harvesting is against the terms of service and privacy policy)~\cite{10.1145/3491102.3501957}.
+In addition, Danilova et al. and Tahaei et al. pointed out the problem that online recruitment often includes software developers who do not have sufficient development skills to participate in the user study, and they evaluated screening methods to verify whether participants have sufficient development skills~\cite{10.1109/ICSE43902.2021.00057,10.1145/3510003.3510223,10.1145/3491102.3501957}.